MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	info:    storage account keys list command OK
     </pre>

-	The keys listed here are the same ones you saw in the "Manage Keys" blade in Exercise 1.
+	The keys listed here are the same ones you saw in the "Access keys" blade in Exercise 1.
 	If you haven't already made a copy of the primary access key, do it now so you can easily retrieve it later.

 <a name="#Exercise3"></a>